stashgg/stash-unity/README.md

 ## About

-This package is designed to get your Unity project up and running with Stash web shop in a few easy steps.
-Package is wrapping Stash API endpoints and is very lightweight with no external dependencies.
+This package is designed to get your Unity project up and running with the Stash web shop in a few easy steps.
+The package is wrapping Stash API endpoints and is very lightweight with no external dependencies.

-To start with the SDK, you need to import the package from the releases tab and read [getting started guide](https://docs.stash.gg/docs/configure-unity-project).
+To start with the SDK, you need to import the package from the releases tab and follow [getting started guide](https://docs.stash.gg/docs/configure-unity-project).

 ## Usage

-To interact with Stash API and handle responses, the SDK offers the `StashAuth`, `StashLauncher` and other classes, named according to the product you plan to use.
+To interact with Stash API and handle responses, the SDK offers the `StashAuth`, `StashLauncher`, and other classes, named according to the product you plan to use.
-All classes are static, with no inheritance to the MonoBehaviour, no need to place them in the scene and can be called only when needed.
+All classes are static, with no inheritance to the MonoBehaviour, no need to place them in the scene, and can be called only when needed.

+## Sample

+The repository contains a sample project.
+This scene is always up to date and pre-build for testing in the `Actions` tab.
+For more samples, visit [playground repository](https://github.com/stashgg/stash-playground), keep in mind that some of the samples in the playground repository might be out of date and should not be used in production.

 ## Requirements